manubot/rootstock/USAGE.md

 3. PubMed ID, cite like `@pmid:26158728`.
 4. _arXiv_ ID, cite like `@arxiv:1508.06576v2`.
 5. URL / webpage, cite like `@url:http://openreview.net/pdf?id=Sk-oDY9ge`.
+6. For references that do not have any of the persistent identifiers above, use a raw citation like `@raw:old-manuscript`.
+Metadata for raw citations must be provided manually.

 Cite multiple items at once like: